 |

-Silistra is also among the worst performing districts as regards the environmental indicators.
-One major factor for the low figures is the extremely small amount of household waste handed over for treatment and recycling – a bare 19%, versus 74% nationally.
-At the same time, the amount of generated household waste is similar to the national average – an annual of 413 kg/person in the district, versus 445 kg/person in the country for 2021.
-Due to the low level of urbanization, a relatively small share of the population lives in settlements with a public sewerage network – 51.0%, compared to 74.8% in the country.
-Nevertheless, the whole public sewerage network is connected to wastewater treatment plants.
-The share of forest areas in Silistra district is low – 15%, versus 33% countrywide.
-The share of degraded land, however, is close to the national average – 0.41%, against 0.43% in the country.
-The installed RES capacities are small – 0.40 kW per person, compared to 0.85 kW per person in the country.
+Silistra is also among the worst performing districts as regards the environmental indicators, ranking only above Stara Zagora, which occupies the bottom place.
+One major factor for the low figures is the extremely small amount of household waste handed over for treatment and recycling – a bare 13%, versus 76% nationally for 2022.
+At the same time, the amount of generated household waste is similar to the national average – an annual of 457 kg/person in the district, versus 488 kg/person in the country.
+The share of forest areas in Silistra district is low – 15%, versus 33% countrywide in 2023.
+The share of disturbed area, however, is close to the national average – 0.4%.
+The relative volume of installed RES capacities has doubled but remains relatively low.
+Silistra is among the districts with a high cooling degree days index.

 Household waste generated per capita of serviced population (2022) |